pwyf/ati/2018/agencies/uae-mofaic.md

 ---

-UAE MOFAIC is the second worst performer in this year's index, up from last place in 2016.
+UAE-MOFAIC is the second worst performer in this year's index, in the very poor category.

 As in 2016, none of the 36 indicators are published to the IATI registry.